phoebenyi/polar-bear-predictive-modeling/README.md

 - **Noise**: Random variation that cannot be explained by the model.

 In this project:
-- Time series forecasting helps predict daily sea ice extent and area.
+- Time series forecasting helps predict daily and yearly sea ice extent and area.
 - Features like **sine/cosine transformations** of the day and **rolling averages** capture seasonal and trend effects.
 - Yearly and daily information are combined with these features to enhance forecast accuracy.